hunteraholland/prompt-pal/README.md

-# prompt pal 🤖
+# PromptPal 🤖

-prompt pal is a command-line tool that helps developers create well-structured prompts for Large Language Models (LLMs) by intelligently incorporating repository context.
+PromptPal is a command-line tool that helps developers create well-structured prompts for Large Language Models (LLMs) by intelligently incorporating repository context.
 It streamlines the process of getting high-quality AI assistance with code-related tasks.

 ## Features